florentpoujol/Daneel/readme.md

         }
     }

-For this feature to work, your getter/setter names must begins by "Get" or "Set" and have the forth letter uppercase (underscore is allowed).
-Ie : GetSomething() and Get_something() will works, but Getsomething() or getSomething() won't work.

-## Dynamic access to components
+## <a id="dynamic_components"></a>Dynamic access to components

 As Daneel introduce the new `gameObject:GetModelRenderer()`, `gameObject:GetMapRenderer()` and `gameObject:GetCamera()` functions, you may now access any component via its variable, like the transform :

-    self.gameObject.modelRenderer.model = Asset.GetModel("model name")
+    self.gameObject.modelRenderer.model = Asset.GetModel("model name") -- Asset.GetModel() is an helper of Asset.Get(), an alias of CraftStudio.FindAsset()
     -- is the same as
     self.gameObject:GetComponent("ModelRenderer"):SetModel(CraftStudio.FindAsset("model name", "Model"))

 ### ScriptedBehaviors

 ScriptedBehaviors may also be accessed this way.
-It just works right away for those who are not nested in a folder and name is camel-cased.
+It just works right away for those who are not nested in a folder and name is pascal-cased.
 For instance, with a Script whose name is 'MyScript' :

     self.gameObject.myScript
     -- is the same as
     self.gameObject:GetScriptedBehavior(CraftStudio.FindAsset("MyScript", "Script"))

-ScriptedBehaviors who are nested in folders and/or name are not camel-cased, may be accessed via their aliases as you define them in `Daneel.config.scripts`.
+ScriptedBehaviors who are nested in folders and/or name are not pascal-cased, may be accessed via their aliases as you define them in `Daneel.config.scripts`.

     -- alias = "fully-qualified Script path"
     Daneel.config = {